 For greater precision, calibrate in 100 milligram increments from 0 to 100 grams.
 This is a very tedious task.
 Thankfully, it is only required once every year.
 I like my staff at my coffee shops in Vietnam and Cambodia to calibrate the scales every 6 months.

 Once your scale has been calibrated, run a quick test by weighing an object of a known weight, for example, your 20 gram calibration weight and test your scales.

 Once your machine is calibrated and tested, tare and zero your scales and weigh the amount of coffee that you need.
 Let’s assume you are making percolator coffee at a 1:12 ratio and 360ml (12 ounce) cup size.

-Water density and mass is 1gram per ml, so weigh 360 grams of water.
+Water density and mass is 1gram per ml, so it weighs 360 grams of water.
 Once you have your water ready, weigh 30 grams and put them in your percolator and brew your coffee.
 And then brew your coffee.
 If your coffee tastes great, you can trust your scales.

 What To Look For In A Digital Coffee Scale?
 How To Choose The Best Digital Coffee Scale

 The first thing and main feature that you should focus on is that the scale has a digital display.
-Ideally, a backlit display or backlit LCD display for easy of viewing.
+Ideally, a backlit display or backlit LCD display for easy viewing

 Advantageous but not essential is an angled display or the ability to set it at an angle or a pull-out display.
 The reason is for ease of reading while measuring your coffee and water.
 My own preference is for a backlit display that lights up automatically when weighing.